Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

     P - TP Card
     H - TP Hub

 Like any network, ARCnet has a limited cable length.
-These are the maximum cable lengths between two active ends (an active end being an active hub or a STAR card).
+These are the woke maximum cable lengths between two active ends (an active end being an active hub or a STAR card).